pilarcode/agents-lab-adk/README.md

 ```

-Install the dependencies
+Install dependencies

 ```
-pip install google-adk
+pip install -r requirements.txt
 ```

 ### Enviroment variables
-Create a new  .env file and add these variables.
+Create a new  .env file and add the envrionment variables.

+Take a look to the .env.example file.
 ```
 GOOGLE_GENAI_USE_VERTEXAI=FALSE
 GOOGLE_API_KEY=<Your_API_KEY>